kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - possible to change your answer

-As a user, I could make use of changing my answer to a question, as I could change my mind about the right answer to a question.
+As a player, I could make use of changing my answer to a question, as I could change my mind about the right answer to a question.

 - pop-ups and songs

-As a user, I could appreciate if the game I’m playing could have a catchy background song and attractive design aspects, as they would make the game more remarkable and fun to play.
+As a player, I could appreciate if the game I’m playing could have a catchy background song and attractive design aspects, as they would make the game more remarkable and fun to play.

 - swapping the "remove answer" card into something else (e.g. range-provider) for estimation questions

-As a user, if I still have my “remove answer” card, and if the question is an estimation question, I would appreciate it if I could use this card as a hint that gives me some advantage, as I would like to be able to use my Joker in all of the questions.
+As a player, if I still have my “remove answer” card, and if the question is an estimation question, I would appreciate it if I could use this card as a hint that gives me some advantage, as I would like to be able to use my Joker in all of the questions.

 - immediately join the queue after a multiplayer game

-As a user, I could be able to rejoin the queue - to "begin" a new game just after the current one ends, as that would make it a lot easier for me to play multiple games.
+As a user who wants to play with others, I could be able to rejoin the queue - to "begin" a new game just after the current one ends, as that would make it a lot easier for me to play multiple games.

 - hints revealing how points are calculated next to the current question

-As a user, I could be presented with an option to check how points are calculated on every question so that I have some basic understanding of the game and probably develop some in-game strategies.
+As a player, I could be presented with an option to check how points are calculated on every question so that I have some basic understanding of the game and probably develop some in-game strategies.

 - displaying an "alert" when someone has left

-As a user, I could be alerted if any of my opponents have left, so that I know against how many people I compete with.
+As a player in a multiplayer game, I could be alerted if any of my opponents have left, so that I know against how many people I compete with.

 ### Won't:
 - chat

-As a user, I don’t want to have a chat during the game so that the players are not distracted.
+As a player in a multiplayer, I don’t want to have a chat during the game so that the players are not distracted.

 - private rooms

-As a user, I do not need to have an option to create private rooms since there won’t be a lot of independent players trying to play at the same time.
+As a user who wants to play with others, I do not need to have an option to create private rooms since there won’t be a lot of independent players trying to play at the same time.

 - kicking

-As a user, I do not need to have a right to kick someone from the waiting room since there (most of the time) won’t be a player we don’t wish to play with, and a player that stays idle cannot damage our game flow.
+As a user who wants to play with others, I do not need to have a right to kick someone from the waiting room since there (most of the time) won’t be a player we don’t wish to play with, and a player that stays idle cannot damage our game flow.

 - authentication